PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 projects and workflows may be dynamic.
 To help solve this problem, PlaidCloud provides a Workflow level report that provides detailed documentation of workflows, workflow steps, user defined functions, and variables.

 The report is generated on-demand and reflects the current state of the workflow.
-To download the report click on the Report icon in the **Workflows** hierarchy.
+To download the report:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **workflows** tab from the top
+4) Click the **Report** icon

 Managing Workflow Variables
 ---------------------------

-PlaidCloud allows variables at both the project scope and workflow scope.
+PlaidCloud allows variables at both the project and workflow scope.
 This allows for setting project wide variables or being able to pass information easily between workflows.
 The variables and values are viewed by clicking on the variables icon in the **Workflows** hierarchy.